-provides operating funding to specially targeted services to create and deliver audio/visual public media content of particular cultural or social value
+operating funding for specially targeted services to create and deliver audio/visual public media content of particular cultural or social value

-5 Platforms includes \$43.506m funding for RNZ.
-This amount is in accordance with Government policy for RNZ funding for 2021/22, as advised by Ministers.
+Platforms includes \$42.606m funding for RNZ.
+This amount is in accordance with Government policy for RNZ funding for 2022/23, as advised by Ministers.
 RNZ's detailed targets and end of year performance reporting are presented in the accountability documents of both RNZ and the Ministry for Culture and Heritage.
 We include one significant RNZ audience measure in Table 1.